krutisatish/MySqlRestExpress/README.md

 A Minimal RestExpress Server + Mysql Custom Client
 =========================

-Uses the template RestExpress project and adds features to query HBase.
+Uses the template RestExpress project and adds features to query MySql.

 To run the project:
 	mvn clean package exec:java